Lady Riders fall to Commerce

 As already mentioned, the rest of the game was close throughout.
 Commerce outscored the Lady Riders 9-8 in both the second and third quarters, but Hulbert’s girls took the fourth quarter 13-9, pulling the score to within six at the end, but it wasn’t enough.

-The Lady Riders shot a respectable 75 percent at the free throw line, making three of four attempts.
+The Lady Riders shot a respectable 75% at the free throw line, making three of four attempts.
 However, they sent the Commerce girls to the line 14 times where they made seven.

 Sadie Chambers made a pair of three-pointers on her way to a team-high 12 points.
 Brea Lamb was a perfect 2-for-2 at the line, and added four baskets for 10 total points.